irmen/Pyro5/Readme.rst

 - rest of util module renamed to serializers module
 - replaced deprecated usages of optparse with argparse
 - moved metadata search in the name server to a separate yplookup method (instead of using list as well)
-- wire protocol changed: much larger annotations possible (4Gb instead of 64Kb), no more checksumming
+- wire protocol changed: much larger annotations possible (4Gb instead of 64Kb) so it can be (ab)used for things like efficient binary data transfer
+- no more checksumming on the wire protocol, it's a bit useless
 - proxy doesn't have a thread lock anymore and no can longer be shared across different threads.
   A single thread is the sole "owner" of a proxy.
 Another thread can use proxy._pyroClaimOwnership to take over.
 - simplified serializers by moving the task of compressing data to the protocol module instead (where it belonged)